hzeller/bdfont.data/README.md

 multiples of 8 unless bit-shifting is applied.
 Fonts might need multiple of these stripes.
 Future versions of `bdfont-data-gen` might also create horizontal bitmaps.

+In some cases (with very small fonts and/or very few characters), it can be that the space-savings from the RLE encoding is eaten up by the additional code needed to decode it (~90 bytes on AVR).
+In that case, you can specify `-p` (for 'plain bytes') to `bdfont-data-gen` (this will increase the data size of the font) and use the `-DBDFONT_USE_RLE=0` define when compiling your target program (this will decrease the code size of the decoding).

 The [runtime-support](./client-lib/bdfont-support.h) provides functions and macros to access and decode the generated font.